 won the PSA Nature of the North Bronze Medal and Beached Jewels won the FIAP Nature special medal.

 The Xposure Issue 14 of Photography Week magazine features the Icelandic icescape image Nature's Artwork.

 Thanks to Samantha Cliffe for the nice communication!

-The in St. Petersburg features the image Entering the Enchanted Realm
+The Russian Art Center in St. Petersburg features the image Entering the Enchanted Realm

 as part of the 100 Wonders of the World exhibition that is travelling throughout all major cities in Russia during 2013.
 The aim of this exhibition is to raise awareness for science, art and education.

 As this goal coincides with the aim of the Lichtjahre project I was more than happy on agreeing to display my image.
 The exhibition is sponsored by National Geographic and GEO.